-- 3. Complete one of the following steps: - If the terminal session is not connected to the system where you want to install the software, then log in to that system as the oracle user. - If the terminal session is connected to the system where you want to install the software, then switch user to oracle:
+- 3. If you are not already logged in to the system where you want to install the software, then log in to that system as the oracle user. - 4.
+If you are not logged in as the oracle user, then switch user to oracle: